 The logistics service providers work in an extremely volatile environment.
 Therefore, this involves road accidents, accidents due to improper storage of dangerous substances, theft of assets, cyber security threats, not to mention the pandemic situation we are presently going through.

 Having a crisis communication plan at hand will ensure the prevention of any negative publicity.
-It will also allow the companies to manage the situation with minimum reputational damage.
+It will also allow the companies in the transportation and logistics industry to manage the situation with minimum reputational damage.
 What is more, once you have the plan ready, you can also adapt it to the multiple crisis situations you might face.

 Another important fact to bear in mind is the interconnectivity of supply chain processes and the increase of the pace of digitization.
-Due to both, our industry is coming with robust communication plans which adds resilience to the operations and helps to better manage a crisis.
+Due to both, our industry is coming with robust communication plans which add resilience to the operations and help to better manage a crisis.

 But where to start and how to write an efficient and helpful crisis communication plan?
 In this post, we will guide you through the steps to take when writing a communication plan and discuss some strategies you may find useful.